Lekar Hum Deewana Dil (soundtrack): Background score

 Madhureeta Mukherjee for The Economic Times said, "Few of the songs (AR Rahman) stand out."Rajeev Masand who compared the film as partial downgraded form of 2002 film Saathiya stated, "A. R. Rahman has come up with a lesser soundtrack than the one he composed then."
 Blessy Chettiar for Deccan Chronicle notes, "A.R.
 Rahman associated with the original score, the score and songs are expected great, but that remains undistinguished like the film."
 At the India-West critic R. M. Vijayakar criticised the songs and score stating, "A.R.
 Rahman's score has little purpose and is devoid of melody, meaning or substance, and Amitabh Bhattacharya is at his worst in his lyrics as well – sample meaningless words, especially the offensive "Mawwaali Qawwaali", which is an item song on an almost naked dancer when the word “Qawwali” actually stands for devotional Muslim music!"
 Sneha May Francis of Emirates 24/7 summarized, "Melodies tuned by music maestro A R Rahman, you can't help but ignore the similarity with Imtiaz’s own Rockstar."
 Anupriya Kumar for Reuters noted, "A.R.
 Rahman's score is uneven but dazzles at times – Khalifa works perfectly as the movie's peppy opening number, and if you could look past its bizarre picturisation, Mawwali Qawwali lends the film its most energetic minutes."
 Anuj Kumar for The Hindu stated, "Composer A. R. Rahman is unusually off colour in the film to help the cause."
 Shubhra Gupta for The Indian Express wondered the on the inclusion of A. R. Rahman's for the score of this film, calling the fact 'unbelievable'.
 At Koimoi, critic Manohar Basu felt that A. R. Rahman's score is heart-breaking, forgettable, mediocre and shockingly bad.
-Anindita Dev for Zee News wrote, "The music given by the maestro AR Rahman also loses it's charm in the plot.
+Anindita Dev for Zee News wrote, "The music given by the maestro AR Rahman also loses its charm in the plot.
 Though his previous Hindi outing Highway had some great background score, score of Lekar Hum... fails to impress the audience.
 Rohit Khilnani for Headlines Today pointed out, "A R Rahman is not as melodious and below average just like the film."
 Soumya Srivastava for Hindustan Times said, "AR Rahman's score fails to deliver anything exceptional.
 "Khalifa" song is perhaps the only stand out, but the rest of the soundtrack is nowhere near what one expects from the maestro."
 At Mumbai Mirror, Saumil Gandhi figured out, "There are too many songs with too little diversity in the music on display, a problem that even A R Rahman's score cannot solve."